The @node Decorator

 Section titled “How it works”from neograph import node, construct_from_module, compile, runimport sys

-@node(output=Claims, prompt='rw/decompose', model='reason')def decompose(topic: RawText) -> Claims: ...
+@node(outputs=Claims, prompt='rw/decompose', model='reason')def decompose(topic: RawText) -> Claims: ...

-@node(output=Classified, prompt='rw/classify', model='fast')def classify(decompose: Claims) -> Classified: ...
+@node(outputs=Classified, prompt='rw/classify', model='fast')def classify(decompose: Claims) -> Classified: ...

-@node(output=Report)def report(classify: Classified) -> Report: return Report(summary=f"{len(classify.items)} claims processed")
+@node(outputs=Report)def report(classify: Classified) -> Report: return Report(summary=f"{len(classify.items)} claims processed")

 pipeline = construct_from_module(sys.modules[__name__])graph = compile(pipeline)result = run(graph, input={'node_id': 'doc-001'})Three rules: